christyharagan/segment-typescript-definitions/README.md

   quantity: number
 }
 ```

+The conditional type form solves for when the track event is an output (e.g. via an ```analytics.track``` call), where-as the discriminated unions are for when the track event in an input (e.g. as input to a custom destination function).
+Sadly, TypeScript does not yet allow us to choose one form for both scenarios.

 There are two interface definitions that can be extended to support strong typing of *identify* and *group* calls.
 These are ```SegmentIdentifyProtocol``` and ```SegmentGroupProtocol```, respectively.
 Examples would be: